kirarari/Paradise-Nursery/README.md

-# Paradise-Nursery
+# 🌿 Paradise Nursery

-Paradise Nursery is an online plant shop web app that lets users browse, shop, and manage their favorite houseplants easily.
-Built with a clean interface and modern e-commerce features like login, cart, and product management.
+**Paradise Nursery** is a full-stack e-commerce web application designed for plant enthusiasts.
+It allows users to explore, purchase, and manage their favorite houseplants in a simple and modern interface.
+The project demonstrates essential web development skills such as frontend design, backend integration, and database management.

+---

+## 🌱 Features

+- 🪴 **User Authentication** – Login and sign-up system for customers and admins
+- 🛒 **Shopping Cart** – Add, remove, and update plant orders
+- 🧾 **Product Management** – Admin panel for adding, editing, and deleting products
+- 🌼 **Responsive Design** – Mobile-friendly layout for easy browsing
+- 💳 **Checkout System** – Smooth user experience from browsing to purchase

+---

+## 🧰 Tech Stack

+**Frontend:** HTML, CSS (Tailwind/Vanilla), JavaScript
+**Backend:** PHP
+**Database:** MySQL
+**Version Control:** Git & GitHub

+---

+## 🏗️ Project Structure